Jacob953/hugo-three4th/exampleSite/content/essays/_index.md

 <!----------------------ATTENTION----------------------------

-disaplay: entry, card, book, timeline.
+display: entry, card, book, timeline.

-Please follow the specific kind of archetypes in the case of disaplay below:
+Please follow the specific kind of archetypes in the case of display below:

     case: entry, card, timeline